SESYNC-ci/geospatial-packages-in-R-lesson/index.md

 {:.output}

-The first line of this code, `import numpy as np`, gives Python access to functions from the `numpy` module, using the `module.function` syntax.
-To save time typing module names, Python programmers often define short aliases for them, such as `np` here.
+The first line of this code, `import numpy as np`, gives Python access to functions from the `numpy` package, using the `package.function` syntax.
+To save time typing package names, Python programmers often define short aliases for them, such as `np` here.
 This allows us to write `np.array` instead of `numpy.array` on the following line.